DCMLab/mozart_piano_sonatas/README.md

 The script's most simple functionality concatenates all TSV files from the folders and stores them as single files:

 * `-N` concatenates the note matrices
+    * `-NT` merges notes that are being tied together, leaving only those representing an onset, with merged durations aggregated
 * `-M` concatenates the measure matrices
 * `-H` concatenates the harmony labels
 * `-C` concatenates the cadence labels

 In case you want to join harmony labels with notes and/or cadence labels in a single file, add `-j` for joining.
-The basic representation of all data in a single file is yielded by `python mozart_loader.py -NHCj` (Measure lists are not joined, they are more of an auxiliary character and would still be output as a separate file.)
+The basic representation of all data in a single file is yielded by `python mozart_loader.py -NHCMj`.

 When joining the notes with labels, the latter often appear duplicated, namely once for every note with the identical onset.
-All notes that do not coincide with a label have `NaN` values in the concerning columns.
+All notes that do not coincide with a label have NULL values in the concerning columns.
 This can be circumvented using the parameter `-p` which propagates the labels (and their features), thus identifying all notes that fall in their range.

 ### Accessing Harmony Features